linagora/openpaas-esn/doc/REST_community.md

 **Status Codes:**

 - 200 OK - Current user is a community member and user is a member.
-- 400 Bad request
+- 400 Bad request.
+- 401 Unauthorized.
+The user is not authenticated on the platform.
 - 403 Forbidden - The user does not have enough rights to get the community members.
 - 404 Not found - Current user is a community member and user is not a member
-- 500 Internal server error - Something went bad on the server side.
+- 500 Internal server error - Something went wrong on the server side.

 **Request:**